paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 specialized Software, such as ESACRACK \[BR84\] / NASGRO \[BR85\].
 A probabilistic approach based these models is possible and has been described by \[BR86\] and \[BR81\], discussing the development and use of a probabilistic version of ESACRACK.
-Developments for NASA in the field of probabilistic fracture mechanics are discussed in \[BR87\].
+Developments for {term}`NASA` in the field of probabilistic fracture mechanics are discussed in \[BR87\].
 In the present section, only the generic approach to probabilistic fracture analysis is presented together with a short discussion of the required